INflow-Federal/inflow-federal.github.io/_posts/2023-03-06-document-keyword-frequencies.md

 ## Vectorize on Frequency of Words in the Text

 First, given that we have a folder of documents in pdf and docx formats, we need to have the ability to parse out the text in these documents and output a vector of the frequency that each word is used in the text.
-To do so, we're going to use the PyPDF2[^3], docx[^4], and scikit-learn libraries, with a Term Frequency, Inverse Document Frequency (TFIDF) Vectorizer algorithm from scikit[^5].
-The code below allows us to do just that-
+To do so, we're going to use the PyPDF2[^3], docx[^4], and scikit-learn libraries, with a Term Frequency-Inverse Document Frequency (TF-IDF) Vectorizer algorithm from scikit[^5].
+The code below allows us to do just that -

 [^3]: <https://pypi.org/project/PyPDF2/>
 [^4]: <https://pypi.org/project/docx/>